Orlestone: Description

 Most of the population live in a cross-civil parish settlement at the middle and edge of Orlestone, which is Hamstreet.

 Orlestone itself is a small hamlet with a typical short street number of houses and the medieval parish church of St Mary the Virgin, parts of which date to the 11th century.
 Much of the population moved to Hamstreet (originally known as Ham) when the Ashford to Hastings railway opened in 1853; there was also a better source of water at the newer place.

 Eponymous places in the civil parish are Orlestone Forest, and buildings such as Orlestone Grange and Orlestone Riding Centre (near Shadoxhurst).
-Also a neighbourhood of Hamstreet built in 2006 has been named Orlestone View.
+Also a neighbourhood of Hamstreet built in 2006 has been named Orlestone View, in addition to the already existing Orlestone Villas and Orlestone Rise.

 As with Warehorne the north of the area is forested.

 Transport

 Ham Street railway station is central to Hamstreet and is also in approximately the midpoint of this parish.

+Hamstreet is also served by the 11/11A/11B bus, which is operated by Stagecoach and runs from Ashford to Lydd and New Romney.